cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   O: ["N"],
 };
 ```
+#pagebreak()

-Using the same idea of splitting the graph into layers, I can make the test for the 'bit more complicated graph' with
+Using the same idea of splitting the graph into layers, I can make the test for the 'bit more complicated graph' with:
 ```js
 test("Complicated List", () => {
   let result = dfs_traverse(complicatedList, "M");